 Getting published on the New York Times, or in TechCrunch is a huge achievement.
 It will get you some good publicity.
 You will receive maybe 5,000 unique visits to your site that day, it might translate into a couple hundred free trial signups.
 However, that incoming traffic won’t be there a few days after that.
 You will go back to the struggle of looking for more users and trying to maintain the growth curve.

 PR is good as a boost to your company’s message, but a few hundred free trial customers won’t give your startup the sustenance it needs to wade through murky waters.
 You should do more.
 Don’t sit and wait for the press, leverage other PR and growth strategies to keep growing your user numbers.

 The key question to ask yourself when choosing a PR agency is whether they deliver.
 Base your choice on results.
-Ask where other Saas startups working with them before have been featured.
-Be wary of agencies that are all talk and no proof.
+Ask where other SaaS startups working with them before have been featured.
+Be wary of agencies that are all talk and no action.
 They talk about success stories and push numbers that they cannot substantiate.

-Since the Saas product idea is fairly new in the industry and is yet to take firm grounding, most big PR agencies have probably not worked with Saas startups before.
+Since the SaaS field is fairly new, most big PR agencies have probably not worked with SaaS startups before.
 It’s therefore important to investigate well before committing your money month after month.
 It might even be worth just carrying out your own PR as a startup instead of hiring big guns for it.

 5. Not having a PR strategy